mozilla/ActiveData/docs/Outreachy Proposal.md

 ## Questions

+**Does this work on Windows?**

+> Yes!
+If you are a native Windows user you can install Python, install required libraries, run the server, and run the test suite.
+You do not need a VM, docker, or Linux emulator.

+**Does this work on Linux?**

+> Absolutely!
+Python was made to work on Linux!

 **What is the first step?**

 >Clone the [master branch of ActiveData](https://github.com/klahnakoski/ActiveData/tree/master), follow the directions and ensure the tests pass.
 The tests take about 9 minutes on my machine.
 Feel free to ask questions if something goes wrong.